Accepting Applications until March 18th, 2021

 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork and understand the COVID restrictions to enter Canada to sell your works.
 The Toronto Outdoor Art Fair does not provide invitations to artists for Visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your works into Canada.
 International artists are encouraged to apply to the online portion of the Fair.

 Who sits on the panel?

 All applications are reviewed by an external multidisciplinary panel of jurors made up of established artists, industry professionals and leaders in the visual arts community.
 The Toronto Outdoor Art Fair team does not sit on the selection panel.
 Each year we enlist a new panel in order to keep the Fair fresh and exciting.
 Jurors are announced in the spring after results are sent to artists.
 To find out more about last year’s curators click here.

 How are the applications selected?

 Jurors select the strongest work based on artistic excellence, originality, consistency of ideas and design.
 The curators base their decision solely on the material in your application, paying particular attention to the 7 images you submit.

-If you are interested in learning more about our jury process, we recommend you join us at App Camp in January 2021, details TBC (sign up for our newsletter for updates).
+If you are interested in learning more about our jury process, we recommend you join us at one of our Application Information Sessions (sign up for our newsletter for updates).
 We only accept original artworks.
 All works must be hand-made by the artist.
 Machine-made or mass-produced work are not permitted and will result in an automatic disqualification.
 Please see our Reproduction Policy for details.

 How can I find out the results?

-You will receive a notification of your application results via email on April 7, 2021.
+You will receive a notification of your application results via email in April, 2021.
 You can also see your results by logging into your Artist Dashboard on that date.
 No phone calls please – notifications will not be given over the phone.
 Please check your junk and spam email folders if you have not received your results.